Boiler Repair Advice

 All boiler manufacturers have their own boiler error codes – find your boiler manufacturer in the table below to see a list of their error codes and what they mean.

 Note: Using the boiler error code to discover the cause of the fault doesn’t mean you should attempt to fix it yourself.
 Use this information to pass onto a fully-qualified heating engineer.

 Should you repair or replace your boiler?

-According to the Energy Saving Trust a household could save up to £305 by swapping on old G rated boiler for a new A rated model with controls.
+According to the Energy Saving Trust a household could save up to £305 by swapping an old G-rated boiler for a new A-rated model with controls.